seregonwar/Ghostpad/README.md

 The console shell and games see the injected device as a real controller.
 Input can come from:

-- the **Ghostpad Desktop App**;
+- the native **Ghostpad Desktop GUI**;
 - the embedded **ESP32 web controller**;
 - a physical **BLE gamepad** such as DualSense or DualShock 4;
-- keyboard, mouse, XInput, or browser-based controls, depending on the client.
+- keyboard, gamepad, or browser-based controls, depending on the client.

 Ghostpad is designed for local-network control, diagnostics, development, and controller redirection workflows.